thiessenp/chatapp-web/README.md

 See https://code.visualstudio.com/docs/editor/debugging

 ```
 # Docker installed & running?
-No see: TODO
+No?
+See: TODO

 # Important to run after e.g. new node_module, or get cached (no new node_module)
 docker-compose build --no-cache